DarrenaGray/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    I learned about routing and using helpers to breakup applications into smaller pieces

 - [ ] Describe Middleware?

+    Middleware is a tool that is used to add different functionalities to the API

 - [ ] Describe a Resource?

+    A resource is the data being requested from API database

 - [ ] What can the API return to help clients know if a request was successful?

+    An API can return an http status to let a user/client know if the request was successful

 - [ ] How can we partition our application into sub-applications?

+    We can use server side routing to partition the applicaton into sub-applications

 ## Project Setup